Cyrix126/gupaxx/IDEAS.md

 The user could see how the HR was given on P2Pool and XvB.
 ### Update XMRig benchmark from Gupaxx
 To have the latest benchmark from XMRig, but still including one by default.
 Also automates the inclusion on release.
+### Auto restart after updates
+Updates can be applied only when Gupaxx is restarted.
+Make a button to auto-restart after updates.
 ### Manually set HR for XvB algo
 Done by [Sina](https://github.com/mostafaei2002) [PR](https://github.com/Cyrix126/gupaxx/pull/11)
 An advanced tab on XvB tab with multiple tools to set the HR manually.